Lior Ocean (they/any)

 My Path

-My spiritual path has been shaped by many influences: a childhood rooted in Reform Judaism; adult explorations into diverse faith traditions; and mentorship in intuitive development, mediumship, psychic awareness, and conscious channeling—often within frameworks influenced by Spiritualism.
+My spiritual path has been shaped by many influences: a childhood rooted in Reform Judaism; adult explorations into diverse faith traditions; training in mediumship and intuition within frameworks influenced by Spiritualism; mentorship in Indigenous spirituality of the Q’ero Inca lineage; and a deep two-year study in Interfaith/Interspiritual ministry rooted in sacred activism.

 I continue to expand through learning from the ancestral traditions of my own lineage, the lineages of my teachers, and a deepening relationship with Earth-based wisdom.
-My spirituality is unfolding into a decolonial, animist practice—one that honors spirit in all things, centers relationality, and seeks to heal the fractures of modernity through reverence, embodiment, and care.
+My spirituality is unfolding into a decolonial, animist practice—one that honors Spirit in all things, centers relationality, and seeks to heal the ancestral traumas of white supremacy, colonialism, and patriarchy within my own lineage and body.

 My Philosophy